hackalog/hackalog.github.io/_posts/2021-06-02-api-changes.md

 * NotFoundError: object not found in object store (more general than a FileNotFound Error)

-### Eliminate "force" flags and other misnamed options
+### "force" flags and other misnamed options
 `force` was a terrible name for an option flag, as it meant something slightly different to every function, leading to some odd bugs.
-It has been replaced
+It has been replaced in most cases with a clearer name:

 * `Dataset.dump(force=True)` -> `Dataset.dump(exists_ok=True)`
 * `DatasetGraph.traverse()`: `force` -> `exhaustive`